RobinTTY/LearningCollection/website/docs/Web/Static Site Generators/Jekyll.md

 ---
-id: notesOnJekyll
+id: jekyll
-title: Notes on Jekyll
+title: Jekyll
+sidebar_position: 2
 ---

 Jekyll is a simple, extendable, static site generator.
 Given text written in a supported markup language it churns through layouts to create a static website.
 Throughout that process you can tweak how you want the site URLs to look, what data gets displayed in the layout, and more.